 The ultimate goal of this professional learning series is to build capacity in districts with a common understanding of how students come to learn numbers and to provide teachers skills and tools for developing conceptual knowledge along a child's journey of mathematical learning.
 This goal is being realized through having districts with their own trainers and continuing to increase the numbers of educators who are implementing these principles in their districts each year.
-This work will continue in 2021-2022 through all courses in the series being offered, as well as support for implementation.
-The county also supports a Mathematics Leadership Team that is comprised of the four county level Math Recovery Champions along with four additional Math Recovery Champions from Clinton and Ionia Counties.
-This team meets monthly to develop and implement models of support for local teachers as they implement the principles of Math Recovery in classrooms.
-Having these leaders supporting teachers in districts is key to improved understanding of how children learn mathematics and structuring classrooms to meet the needs of all children as they progress in their mathematical learning journey.

-A partnership with faculty at Michigan State University was continued during the 2020-2021 school year.
+This work will continue in 2022-2023 through all courses in the series being offered, as well as support for implementation.
+A partnership with faculty at Michigan State University was continued during the 2022-2023school year.
 Elementary teams of administrators and teachers met during the school year to discuss and develop a vision for "Raising the Quality of Mathematics Teaching and Learning" in their respective buildings and districts.
-The groups met virtually 4 times during the school year.
-The focus was on recognizing the characteristics of cognitively demanding tasks as called for in the CCSS-M. Teams examined their curricular materials and enhanced tasks to meet the cognitive rigor to challenge student thinking regarding mathematics and contextual situations.
-Teams examined a Launch, Explore and Summary component within each lesson, expanding the learning to focus on the importance of intentional planning and implementation of such tasks.
-Teachers have been challenged to think about "mind-set", their own as well as their students, and the impact this has on raising achievement in mathematics.
+The groups met virtually and focused on recognizing the characteristics of cognitively demanding tasks as called for in the CCSS-M.